OctalDecoder/pokemon-tcg-card-detector/README.md

 - [ ] Investigate impact of using the current model with cards its never seen or trained on (no CNN classification)
 - [ ] Test integration of new cards from the latest expansion pack
 - [ ] (Optional) Add CI/CD workflows (e.g., GitHub Actions)
-- [ ] Finalize README so it’s a true “README” rather than a living to-do list
+- [ ] Finalize README so it's a true "README" rather than a living to-do list
 - [ ] SLEEP 😴

 ---